LiamMartens/tsw-controller-app/beta.package/README.md

 7. Lastly, you can play around with the lever in game using your normal controls and monitor the output in the `UE4SS` console window.
 This will help you figure out the min/max values of the control.
 They are normally always 0-1, however I like to set-up my brake levers to only go from 0-max brake instead of handle off or emergency and add additional controls to reach emergency manually.
 This makes driving the train easier imo. (eg: On the BR423/425 the default profile is set up to go from 100% power to Max Brake and the trigger and button on the lever are used to manually reach emergency braking when required)

 That should be all; you can just close and re-open the program (you don't need to restart the game) to load the new profile and you can test out whether it works as expected.
 Rinse and repeat until you have everything configured correctly.

+### In case direct control doesn't work
+Some trains are not stable when using direct control.
+The Amtrak Acela is one of those.
+For this reason it can only be set-up using `sync_control` (or normal keybinds).
+The sync control set-up is largely the identical but the identifier you use is not the `@field [NAME]` but rather the VHID component idetifier as we previously logged.